bennybp/BPModule/dox/cache.md

 CacheData& MyCache=this->cache();//Get your cache

-//Try to get the data (ignore use_distcache for now) std::shared_ptr<CoolDataType> Data=MyCache.get<CoolDataType>(SomeKey,use_distcache);
+//Try to get the data, which is of type CoolDataType (ignore use_distcache for now) std::shared_ptr<CoolDataType> Data=MyCache.get<CoolDataType>(SomeKey,use_distcache);

 //One of two things happend